rocky-linux/documentation/docs/guides/web/caddy.md

 ## Optional: PHP FastCGI

 As mentioned earlier, Caddy supports FastCGI support for PHP.
-The good news is that unlike Apache and Nginx, Caddy automatically takes care of handling PHP file extensions.
+The good news is that unlike Apache and Nginx, Caddy handles PHP file extensions automatically.

 To install PHP, first add the Remi repository (note: if you are running Rocky Linux 8.x, substitute in 8 next to the "release-" below):